Xwilarg/Asasuzume/README.md

 - Clone this repository
 - Run `composer i`
-- Download and unzip the [raw assets](https://files.riichi.moe/mjg/game%20resources%20and%20tools/Mahjong%20Soul/game%20files/?zip=utf8) (this link will trigger a download of 2GB)
+- Download and unzip the [raw assets](https://files.riichi.moe/mjg/game%20resources%20and%20tools/Mahjong%20Soul/game%20files/?zip=utf8) (this link will trigger a download of 2GB from https://repo.riichi.moe/library.html)
 - Run initAssets.ps1 from the root of this repository, give the path of the previously unzipped data as first parameter

 ## License